deepwilson/Sketch-Query-Guided-Object-Detection/README.md

 ## Changes Made to the Original DETR Code

-This section compares the original DETR code with the modifications made in this repository, highlighting the new additions and changes.
-The changes are mainly made to handle the integration of both photo and sketch features and to allow for multiple object queries.

 ### 1. **Modifications in `models/detr.py`**

 #### Original Code:
-- **Feature Combination**: In the original DETR implementation, features from the backbone are processed and passed to the transformer without explicitly combining photo and sketch features.
-DETR typically works by processing the input images as they are, with no consideration of sketch features.
+- **Feature Combination**: In the original DETR implementation, features from the backbone are processed and passed to the transformer only for single input images.
+In this work we modify DETR to process the input images along with sketch inputs.

 #### New Additions:
 - **Feature Combination**:
   ```python
   src = photo_features + sketch_features
   ```
   The primary modification here is the **element-wise addition** of `photo_features` and `sketch_features`.
 In the original DETR, the photo features would have been processed in isolation, but now both photo and sketch features are merged.
-This modification helps integrate the information from both the photo and the sketch inputs for object localization.
+This modification helps integrate the information from both the photo and the sketch inputs for object localization.We also compare other methods like concatenation with early/late fusion as well.

 - **Updated Forward Pass**:
   ```python